isaacnmm/pestpolicy-hugo2XX/content/posts/home-remedies-for-bed-bugs/index.md

 Borax, also called boric acid, is a home solution that can instantly kill bed bugs on application.
 The borax concentration determines the ability to kill bed bugsand the amount fed/breathed by a bed bug.

 - Wear hand protection (gloves) and sprinkle borax on bed bugs infested items (mattress, bed sheet, clothes, etc. ) or area (cracks, floor, or closets). - Leave them for 20 to 50 hours for the chemical to work. - After treatment, clean the items to remove borax and dead bed bugs.
 Box kills bed bugs by suffocating them.
-Though [bed bugs wont eat](https://pestpolicy.com/what-animals-eat-bed-bugs/) box as per se, the environment will make bed bugs difficult to breathe, thus dying.
+Though [bed bugs wont eat](https://pestpolicy.com/what-animals-eat-bed-bugs/)box as per se, the environment will make bed bugs difficult to breathe, thus dying.

 This method will kill up to 95% of adult bed bugs.
 This method wont kill eggs.
 Therefore, you need to combine it with a complement method such as steam treatment.
 Borax will cause a burning sensation when in contact with eyes and upset your stomach when swallowed and should be kept away from children.